wobo-apisero-vidhya/scim-users-integration-tests/README.md

-# SCIM API test framework
+# SCIM USER API test framework

 ## Libraries and plugins used